SignTools/SignTools/INSTALL.md

    ```bash
    curl -sL git.io/ios-signer-ish | sh
    ```
-2. If you haven't already, connect your ngrok account:
+2. If you haven't already, connect your ngrok account as instructed on the download page:
    ```bash
    ./ngrok authtoken YOUR_NGROK_TOKEN
    ```